How to Choose the Best Interactive Display for Business?

 2.3 Annotation Tools

-Furthermore, Meetboard 3 provides two ways for the annotation for the best experience.
+Furthermore, Meetboard 3 provides annotation for the best experience.
 By utilizing an intuitive annotation toolbar capable of offering useful functions with less learning curve when users interact with the flat panel display in real-time.

 2.4 Whiteboard App & Custom Toolbars

 The other way is a built-in whiteboard app with more collaborative functions.
-This whiteboard app provides a canvas to collaborate any images, office files, web pages, etc, and you and your teams can annotate together.
+AG Neovo’s Meetboard whiteboard application provides a user-friendly canvas to import any images, office files, or web pages, and you and your teams can annotate together.
+You are able to choose a wide variety of colors, brush thicknesses, and also insert tables, and sticky notes to assist in your brainstorming process.

 2.5 Widget Settings